Duppps/fillglpi/README.md

  - Add resources into reservations form
  - View reservations info

-dirt code but it work
+dirt code but its works